2dareis2do/react-table-component/README.md

     $ node_modules/.bin/http-server src/static

+# Running on your Web Server

-However as requested this has been set up to run serverside as well.
+This has been set up to run serverside as well.
 To run in serverside mode

     $ NODE_ENV=production node_modules/.bin/babel-node --presets 'react,es2015' src/server.js